Hgoatly/Discover-Skane/testing.md

 6. I have booked a holiday to Skåne, and I want to find out where there are some cultural activities available, so that I can learn/see somehting new.
 10. I want to know what kind of cultural activities there are in the largest cities in Skåne, so that I know whether to book a city break there.

-- Navigate to the 'City and Culture' section of the website.
+- Navigate to the 'City and Culture' section of the website by clicking on 'City and Culture' on the navbar, or by scrolling down the page.
 - **Test Case 1**:
   - Ensure that the 'Malmö', 'Helsingborg' and 'Lund' images show pictures of each city.
 - **Expected Result**: 'Malmö', 'Helsingborg' and 'Lund' images are visible.
 - **Actual Result**: 'Malmö', 'Helsingborg' and 'Lund' images are visible.
 - **Pass/Fail**: Pass.

+      - City and Culture cards with images clearly visible.

     <div align="center">
     <img src="assets/images/readme-images/city-and-culture-cards-screenshot.jpg" alt="Screenshot of the Falsterbo infowindow.">